 Setting

-The name of the remote rural high school which was the focus of this study i has been changed for the report to guard respondents’ confidentiality.
-Winding Road was identified as a remote rural school according to the 2006 NCES and Census Bureau system of Urban-Centric Locale Codes (Schneider, 2006).
+The name of the remote rural high school which was the focus of this study has been changed for the report to guard respondents’ confidentiality.
+Winding Road was identified as a remote rural school according to the 2006 National Center for Education Statisticsand Census Bureau system of Urban-Centric Locale Codes (Schneider, 2006).
 Remote rural, the most rural code in the system, was defined as territory more than 25 miles from an urbanized area (population of 50,000) and more than 10 miles from an urban cluster (population of between 25,000 and 50,000).

 The town of Winding Road in which the school is located is 200 miles from the state capital.
-With a strong history of business in the areas of agriculture and the oil and gas industry, the community’s population in 2013 was approximately 2000 persons; this represented a decrease from almost 2700 in 2000.
+With a strong history of business in the areas of agriculture and the oil and gas industry, the community’s population in 2013 was approximately 2,000 persons; this represented a decrease from almost 2,700 in 2000.
 While the community’s population decreased nearly 25 percent in that time period, the number of students in the district increased 13 percent.
 During interviews, several school personnel commented that young couples with families have returned to Winding Road because they want their children to have the quality school experience they had experienced.

-Demographics have changed in Winding Road Public Schools since 2000 with an additional 50 percent of students qualifying for free or reduced priced lunch, 53 percent total, and the percentage of the district’s Hispanic students has increased from 4 percent in 2000, 22 percent in 2007, and 31 percent in 2013.
-While the prevalence of family farming has decreased significantly in the Winding Road community, corporate hog farming has moved into the area along Hispanic families who were employed there.
+Demographics have changed in Winding Road Public Schools since 2000 with an additional 50 percent of students qualifying for free or reduced priced lunch as part of the National School Lunch Program, 53 percent total, and the percentage of the district’s Hispanic students has increased from 4 percent in 2000 to 22 percent in 2007 and 31 percent in 2013.
+While the prevalence of family farming has decreased significantly in the Winding Road community, corporate hog farming has moved into the area and Hispanic workers who were employed there brought their families.
 Early on, the influx of Hispanic children, many who spoke limited English, was a challenge for the district.
 The superintendent noted the changes in the district, “In the early days, we had to scramble to meet the needs of the students.
 Language was a barrier but also culture.
 Hispanic students came to school because their families valued school but they did not participate in extracurricular activities.”
-During the time when the hog farming business moved to Winding Road, the school’s retired counselor worked in the personnel department for the company.
+During the time when the hog farming business moved to Winding Road, the school’s retired counselor worked in the personnel department for the hog-farming company.
 She said the company partnered with the district to help the school bridge both the language and the cultural understanding gaps.
 “Now, the students participate and excel in all areas just as the Caucasian students do,” said the superintendent.
 There are still cultural differences but there is mutual appreciation and respect for the differences, said the retired counselor.